ehcloninger/my72mgb/_posts/2022-01-13-wintertime-blues.md

 I remember all the years of the neighbor kid idling his turbo Dodge diesel truck in his parents' driveway.
 Then, I don't feel so bad.

-Out on the road, both times this week, after about 10 miles on I-40, I pull into town after getting her up to 75 MPH and 3,500 RPM, I pull to a stop to have her idling at almost 3,000 RPM.
-I pop the hood/bonnet and find that the idler screw has worked itself to a position where she's wide open.
+Out on the road, both times this week, after about 10 miles on I-40 driving the legal speed limit at 3,500 RPM, I pulled to a stop to have her idling at almost 3,000 RPM.
+I popped the hood/bonnet and found that the idler screw has worked itself to a position where she idles wide open.
 A quick turn with a screwdriver gets her back down to normal RPMs, but I may need to get a nylon nut on that screw or a bit of Loc-Tite.

 Either way, a bad day driving an LBC is better than the best day working.
 Unless you need a tow truck.